-NYC HRA RFP Provision of Congregate Supportive Housing
+NYC 15/15 Congregate Supportive Housing - Services Only

 NYC Human Resources Administration (HRA) has released the NYC 15/15 Congregate Request for Proposals (RFP), Provision of Congregate Supportive Housing.